humanwhocodes/humanwhocodes.com/src/pages/_posts/2011-09-19-script-yielding-with-setimmediate.md

 ## The future

-I&#8217;m very optimistic about the `setImmediate()` function and its value to web developers.
+I'm very optimistic about the `setImmediate()` function and its value to web developers.
 Using timers for script yielding is a hack, for sure, and having an official way to yield scripts is a huge win for performance.
 I hope that other browsers quickly pick up on the implementation so we can start using this soon.

  [1]: {{site.url}}/blog/2009/08/11/timed-array-processing-in-javascript/
  [2]: http://www.belshe.com/2010/06/04/chrome-cranking-up-the-clock/